Evan-Tyo/Blog/content/documents/hugo/hugo-setup/index.md

 - Configured the site
 - Published the site

-Thank you for following along and I hope this document was helpful!
+Thank you for following along and I hope this document was helpful.

 ---